dosisod/dosisod.github.io/blog/writing-a-compiler/part-5.md

 ## Before We Begin ...

 I briefly mentioned dataclasses in part 2 of this series, but I think it would be best to go into more depth with it before we dive deeper.
-With dataclasses, we can define very consice, very rich classes, primarily using types.
+With dataclasses, we can define very concise, very rich classes, primarily using types.
 What does this look like in practice?

 ```python